Lecture Notes on Equilibrium Statistical Mechanics (Physics 211)#

 Undergraduate level thermodynamics, a prerequisite for this course, will not be covered.
 Students are encouraged to review this material independently if needed.

 A brief overview of probabilistic reasoning will be provided (in class and discussions); however, extensive time cannot be dedicated to this.
-Students are advised to actively revise these concepts on their own.
+Students are advised to actively review these concepts on their own.
 (Kardar 2!!)

 The syllabus is subject to modifications, aiming to incorporate modern topics relevant to current research in active matter, (quantum) information theory, and machine learning.